 Tim Sackett is the president of HRU Technical Resources, an IT and engineering staffing firm.
 Sackett’s blog is full of practical, concrete tips for employees and HR professionals, including actionable items on office etiquette and professional behavior.
 On his blog, Sackett digs into heavier topics such as using recruitment to improve a company’s financial performance.

-Greg Savage is the founder of Firebrand Talent Search, People2People and other recruiting firms.
+Greg Savage is the founder of Firebrand Talent Search, People2People, and other recruiting firms.
 He’s also the host of the podcast Sixty Savage Seconds, where he offers straightforward recruiting advice in one-minute-long chunks.
-His Twitter feed is full of serious and thoughtful advice on social selling alongside lighthearted commentary.
+His Twitter feed is full of serious advice on social selling and lighthearted commentary, such as what your favorite ice cream flavor reveals about your approach to recruiting.